jrmaktub/Go-MySQL/README.md

 # Go-MySQL

-Establishing a connection with MySQL Student DataBase Added 1 Student
+Establishing a connection with MySQL Student DataBase.
+#Added 1 Student